Event Bus¶

 self._on_player_died) are wrapped in- class:

 weakref.WeakMethod.
-The connection is dropped automatically when the owning node is garbage-collected.
-You do not need to calldisconnectwhen a node leaves the tree.
+The subscription is dropped automatically when the owning node is garbage-collected.
+You do not need to callunsubscribewhen a node leaves the tree.

 Free functions (module-level